jensbrauer/rockpaperscissors/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+Gareth McGirr mentored this project and provided valuable feedback on graphical design and content.

+Arvid Burström helped test this website and provided feedback on how to structure code in game development.

+To better understand the JSHint warning messages on ES6 i read [W3Schools](https://www.w3schools.com/js/js_es6.asp) in order to understand how I wanted to proceed.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons used for buttons and display areas were taken from [Font Awesome](https://fontawesome.com/)